Spousal Sponsorship

 - Conjugal partners must have been in a relationship with the sponsor for at least 1 year and must be unable to either live with or marry their sponsor because of significant legal and immigration reasons (i.e. where same sex relationships are illegal, conjugal partners would be unable to marry or live together).

-All applicants and their dependants must go through medical, criminal screening, including the dependants who are not immigrating to Canada
+All applicants and their dependents must go through medical, criminal screening, including the dependents who are not immigrating to Canada

 How to apply for spousal sponsorship in Canada